Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Methodology

-Inspired by the ProtoNet \cite{PN} and triplet loss \cite{triplet}, we pull data of the same class closer to their prototype, and push them away from prototypes of other classes.
-To be more specific, we first calculate the prototypes for each class in the support set.
-Then each sample (anchor) and its class prototype (positive) are paired with prototypes of all other classes (negative).
-Then the original triplet loss is applied.
-Because there are \emph{N} classes in the support set, each sample will get \emph{N-1} triplet loss values.
-Afterwards, we loop over the samples and sum up all the values as the PTLoss, which can be formalized as,
+We propose a loss function which is an assemble of prototypes and triplet loss \cite{Schroff15Triplet}, named prototypical triplet loss.
+This loss function pulls support samples of each class closer to their prototype and push them away from prototypes of other classes.
+Compared to triplet loss, PT loss can obtains a more complete margin between each classes.
+Because the anchor is operated with class prototypes, the ability to move toward the center of the category will be stronger than original triplet loss.
+To be more specific, we first calculate the prototypes for each class within the support set.
+Then, each support sample (anchor) and its class prototype (positive) are paired with prototypes of all other classes (negative).
+Subsequently, the original triplet loss is applied.
+Because there are \emph{N} classes in the support set, each sample get \emph{N-1} triplet loss values.
+Afterwards, we loop over the samples and sum up all the values as the PT loss, which can be formalized as,

 where \(i\) is the sample index and \(j\) is the class index, respectively, and \(c_{s_{i}}\) is the class index of sample \(s_{i}\).
 The function \(triplet( )\) is the original triplet loss, and \(p_{c_{s_{i}}}\) is the prototype of the class of \(s_{i}\), \(p_{j}\) is the prototype from other classes.
-By applying the PTLoss, we expect that the model can recognize different categories more easily.
+Figure \ref{fig_ptl} is the schematic diagram of PT loss.
+The support sample $s_{i}$ is closer to its class prototype $p_{c_{si}}$ after applying PT loss and is far away from other prototypes.
+After fine-tuning the backbone with PT loss, we expect that it can recognize different categories more easily.
+This loss function belongs to the large margin mechanism introduced in Section \ref{related_lmm}.